 Other changes in fair value were calculated as the difference between all cash flows that were expected at inception of the contract and the future cash flows that were expected to be received at the reporting date, discounted at a credit-adjusted effective interest rate.
-Any changes in expected cash flows after initial recognition were adjusted in the carrying amount of loans to customers and reflected as Other changes in avalue of loans to customers in the statement of operations.
+Any changes in expected cash flows after initial recognition were adjusted in the carrying amount of loans to customers and reflected as Other changes in fair value of loans to customers in the statement of operations.
 At initial recognition, the microloans were recognized at fair value.
-Accordingly, this approach (FRS 13.B12.and subsequent paragraphs).
+Accordingly, this approach reflected the changes in expected cash flows equivalent to the income approach (IFRS 13.62, IFRS 13.B12 and subsequent paragraphs).